MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 ## Simulink
 The figure below illustrates the virtual vehicle developed using Simscape and its add-on products.
-The model simulates a mid-size sedan with rear wheel drive and comprises five subsystems:
+The model simulates a mid-size sedan and comprises five subsystems:
 **Electric Powertrain**, **Driveline**, **Refrigerant Cycle**, **Coolant Cycle**, and **Cabin Cycle**.
 The control algorithms are implemented in Simulink and are contained in the **Controls** subsystem.